 Purpose and Policy

-The purpose of this policy is to reduce the risk of student exposure to air and body substance pathogens such as, but not limited to, Tuberculosis, SARS, Hepatitis B Virus (HBV), Hepatitis C Virus (HBC), and the Human Immunodeficiency Virus (HIV).
+The purpose of this policy is to reduce the risk of student exposure to air and body substance pathogens such as, but not limited to, Covid 19, Hepatitis B Virus (HBV), Hepatitis C Virus (HBC), the Human Immunodeficiency Virus (HIV), SARS, and Tuberculosis.